skillrepos/copilot-testing-workshop/labs.md

 ![insert command from chat to terminal](./images/new-command-from-chat-to-terminal.png?raw=true "insert command from chat to terminal")

 11. Finally, let's have Copilot help us identify any other edge cases that we should consider.
 Uncheck the "eye" icon.
 Switch back to the *test_prime.py* file, highlight the text, and start a new chat.
 Then, in the Chat interface, enter the prompt "Are there any other edge cases that should be tested?".
+(If the test_prime.py file shows up in the context window with a mark through it, you can unclick the *eye* icon to ensure it is used.)

 ```
 Are there any other edge cases that should be tested?